< Back to Hiring Blog

 This effort will also work to correct the perception gap plaguing manufacturing.
 According to the 2022 study by Deloitte and The Manufacturing Institute, 58% of respondents said they think manufacturing offers limited career prospects.
 Of these respondents, 81% said they would consider a manufacturing career if they saw clearer pathways for career progression.
 And 79% would do so if they received more personalized or customized training.

 Employers that establish a culture of internal mobility will better showcase employment and growth opportunities.
-Within and outside the industry, there’s a growing trend toward developing internal talent, which is reflected in software tools. iCIMS Opportunity Marketplace not only attracts, engages and wins talent – it prioritizes internal talent mobility platforms as employers and employees grow.
+Within and outside the industry, there’s a growing trend toward developing internal talent, which is reflected in software tools. iCIMS Opportunity Marketplace not only attracts, engages and wins talent – it prioritizes internal mobility platforms as employers and employees grow.

 Manufacturing talent solutions